Vladimir Stojković: Senior

-Uncapped, Stojković was named as member of the Serbian senior squad for the 2006 FIFA World Cup, and served as backup again, now to Dragoslav Jevrić.
+Uncapped, Stojković was named as member of the Serbia and Montenegro senior squad for the 2006 FIFA World Cup, and served as backup again, now to Dragoslav Jevrić.
 After the arrival of Javier Clemente as head coach following the competition, he became first-choice for the newly independent Serbia, making his debut against the Czech Republic on 16 August 2006.

 Stojković played well overall during the UEFA Euro 2008 qualifying campaign, notably performing in a 1–1 draw versus Portugal with a string of spectacular saves.
 Clemente was replaced by Miroslav Đukić following the country's failure to qualify for the finals, but the player continued to start regularly.

 In July 2008, Stojković was chosen as one of three overage players to the Serbia Olympic team for the Olympic tournament in Beijing.
 He was named captain and featured in all three group stage matches although Serbia failed to advance.
 In the third match against Argentina, Stojković saved two penalties taken by Ángel Di María.

 Stojković continued to feature regularly for the national team under new boss Radomir Antić, even though he was completely ostracized at Sporting.
 After appearing in most of the 2010 World Cup qualifiers, he was also selected in Serbia's squad for the 2010 FIFA World Cup in South Africa.
 There he played all three group stage matches, and helped Serbia win 1–0 win against Germany, saving Lukas Podolski's penalty.